Equivalence of additive and parametric pinning control protocols for systems of weakly coupled oscillators: Equivalence of the two pinning protocols

 \section{Equivalence of the two pinning protocols}

-In this Section we will show the equivalence of the two pinning protocols when the framework is such that the phase reduction approximation is valid, i.e., weak coupling and weak perturbation.
-Such equivalence is obvious when considering phase models, and, in fact, it can be formally proved, while we could only numerically show it for the non-reduced model.
+In this Section, we will show the equivalence of the two pinning protocols when the framework is such that the phase reduction approximation is valid, i.e., weak coupling strengths and weak perturbations.
+We will first show that the two protocols are exactly the same when considering phase models, to then prove that they are equivalent also for non-phase models, as long as the phase reduction approximation is valid.